-Fear is what impedes our ability both to lead well and to elder or parent well.
-For a leader, fear impedes us from assuming responsible for what we are given, this is a role.
-In my last post I talked about 3 ways leaders either give away their responsibility or take responsibility for things outside of their control.
-Coercive, manipulative and powerless leadership is the result.
-And because WE DON'T UNDERSTAND HUMAN BEHAVIOR, leaders end up often pushing deeper into what does not work, repeating the same mistakes over and over.
+Fear is what impedes our ability both to lead well.
+Fear impedes us from assuming responsible for what we are given, this is a role.
+Leaders often either give away their responsibility or take responsibility for things that are outside of their responsibility.
+Coercive, manipulative or powerless leadership is the result.
+Anf often these leaders end up often pushing deeper into what does not work, repeating the same mistakes over and over.
 I think we have lots of leaders, but not very many mature leaders that have taken up a relationship with their own fears.
 If a leader is controlled by fear, they cannot serve and they end up just hurting others.

 For an elder or parent responsibility is something we take, we must step into this with all the confidence in the world.
 This is a relationship and no one is there to give us this responsibility.
 I think until we become a parent it’s hard to even imagine what this means.
 When we bring the new born child home, they cry, they soil themselves, they need to be fed and held, and they have all these needs.
 No one tells you what you are responsible for, you simply see the needs and become their answer.
 You take the responsibility for meeting the needs in your newborn and then you figure out how as you go along.
 This happens in adult life too, perhaps you are the owner of a company, or a pastor of a church and you take responsibility for the needs of those in your care.

 Our emotional fears impede us from either assuming or taking responsibility.
 Taking a relationship up with our own fears is the answer for us.